iterum-provenance/demo/readme.md

 ## 2. Build and push the images to a container registry available to your cluster
 This step depends a bit on your specific Kubernetes implementation.
 If a local registry does not work for you, you can always use the public Dockerhub registry for this step.
 Be sure to replace `<YOUR-REGISTRY>` with the url of your actual registry.
+(There are also images for this demo present on the Iterum DockerHub.
+If you want to use these, replace `<YOUR-REGISTRY>` with `iterum`, and skip to step 3).

 #### 2.1 Run the following commands to build the images:
 ```